Marine Weather Net

 The Marine Weather Forecast In Detail:

-Sunday...North Winds 10 To 15 Knots With Gusts Up To 20 Knots.
-Waves 1 Foot Or Less, Then Around 2 Feet In The Afternoon.
-Showers Likely With A Slight Chance Of Thunderstorms.
+Tonight...North Winds 15 To 20 Knots.
+Waves 1 Foot Or Less, Then Around 2 Feet After Midnight.
+Choppy.

-Monday Night...Northeast Winds 5 To 10 Knots.
+Tuesday Night...Northeast Winds Around 10 Knots.
 Waves 1 Foot Or Less.
+Light Chop.

-Tuesday...East Winds 5 To 10 Knots, Becoming Southeast In The Afternoon.
+Wednesday...Northeast Winds 5 To 10 Knots.
 Waves 1 Foot Or Less.
+Light Chop.

-Wednesday...Northeast Winds Around 5 Knots, Becoming South In The Afternoon.
+Thursday...Northeast Winds Around 5 Knots.
 Waves 1 Foot Or Less.
+Smooth.

 SHARE THIS PAGE: